scalameta/metals/docs/editors/emacs.md

 ;; Add company-lsp backend for metals
 (use-package company-lsp)

+;; Use the Debug Adapter Protocol for running tests and debugging (use-package posframe
+  ;; Posframe is a pop-up tool that must be manually installed for dap-mode )
+(use-package dap-mode
+  :hook
+  (lsp-mode . dap-mode)
+  (lsp-mode . dap-ui-mode)
+  )

+;; Use the Tree View Protocol for viewing the project structure and triggering compilation (use-package lsp-treemacs
+  :config
+  (lsp-metals-treeview-enable t)
+  (setq lsp-metals-treeview-show-when-views-received t)
+  )
 ```

 > You may need to disable other packages like `ensime` or sbt server to prevent